raquo/Airstream/README.md

 * The flattened signal follows standard signal expectations – it's lazy.
 If you stop observing it, its current value might get stale even if the signal that it's tracking has other observers.

 **`SwitchFutureStrategy`** flattens an `Observable[Future[A]]` into an `EventStream[A]`.
 We first create an event stream from each emitted future, then flatten the result using `SwitchStreamStrategy`.
 So this ends up behaving very similarly, producing a stream that emits the value from the last future emitted by the parent observable, discarding the values of all previously emitted futures.
+* As of Airstream v0.12.0, this strategy is the default for flattening Observable[Future[A]].
+Previously there was no default for such observables so you had to manually specify a strategy.

 To summarize, the above strategies result in an observable that imitates the latest stream / signal / future emitted by the parent observable.
 So as soon as the parent observable emits a new future / signal / stream, it stops listening for values produced by previously emitted futures / signals / streams.